thunderheadone/one-sdk-ios/README.md

 [One getTid];
 ```

+*Note:*
-This will return the tid assigned to the current user as a `String`.
+- This will return the `tid` assigned to the current user as a `NSString`.
+- Retrieving the current `tid` can be useful if you want to monitor the current user in ONE or if you need to pass the identity of the current user to another system which sends data to ONE.

 ### Access Debug Information

 The ONE SDK for iOS provides 4 distinct debugging levels, that can be enabled in the `didFinishLaunchingWithOptions` method of your project's AppDelegate, as shown below:

-1. kOneLogLevelNone - if set, no messages will be displayed in the console.
+1. `kOneLogLevelNone` - if set, no messages will be displayed in the console.

 	Swift:
 	```swift